 When consultant ophthalmologists decide a person's sight meets the requirement for certification, either as sight impaired or severely sight impaired, they may issue a certificate of visual impairment (CVI).
 A copy of the CVI should then be sent to the individual concerned, and to the Worcestershire County Council Sensory Impairment Team.
 A specialist worker from the Sensory Impairment Team should then contact that person to discuss the option of being added to the register.
+It is important to note that, even if an individual meets the criteria for registration, they may choose not to be added to the local authority register.
 The Sensory Impairment Team worker should also offer to provide an assessment of needs, other relevant advice, and the provision of specific services to meet any identified needs.